 UML → Object Diagrams → Objects

 UML → Object Diagrams → Associations

 The analysis process for identifying objects and object classes is recognized as one of the most difficult areas of object-oriented development. --Ian Sommerville, in the book Software Engineering

-Class diagrams can also be used to model objects in the the relevant information that needs to be examined to understand a problemproblem domain (i.e. to model how objects actually interact in the real world, before emulating them in the solution).
+Class diagrams can also be used to model objects in the (i.e. to model how objects actually interact in the real world, before emulating them in the solution).
 Class diagrams that are used to model the problem domain are called conceptual class diagrams or OO domain models (OODMs).

 The OO domain model of a snakes and ladders game is given below.

 Description: The snakes and ladders game is played by two or more players using a board and a die.
 The board has 100 squares marked 1 to 100.
 Each player owns one piece.
 Players take turns to throw the die and advance their piece by the number of squares they earned from the die throw.
 The board has a number of snakes.
 If a player’s piece lands on a square with a snake head, the piece is automatically moved to the square containing the snake’s tail.
 Similarly, a piece can automatically move from a ladder foot to the ladder top.
 The player whose piece is the first to reach the 100th square wins.

 OODMs do not contain solution-specific classes (i.e. classes that are used in the solution domain but do not exist in the problem domain).
 For example, a class called DatabaseConnection could appear in a class diagram but not usually in an OO domain model because DatabaseConnection is something related to a software solution but not an entity in the problem domain.

 OODMs represents the class structure of the problem domain and not their behavior, just like class diagrams.
 To show behavior, use other diagrams such as sequence diagrams.

 OODM notation is similar to class diagram notation but omit methods and navigability.